 Off-roading requires teamwork.
 Never go at it alone, ask a friend to accompany you.
 By this, I mean, the friend you bring along also has their four-wheel drive vehicle.
 This is essential in case you try a crazy idea and wind up stuck.
 Your friend will help you get unstuck or drive to an area where he can get extra help if needed.
-Even if you have a good high lift jack mounted on the back of your Jeep, it won’t do you much good if you get stuck in a ravine.
+Even if your new hi lift jack mounted on the back of your Jeep, it won’t do you much good if you get stuck in a ravine.
 A buddy with a winch will be a lifesaver in this case.

 You are not headed for a rally race like Dennis Anderson, Tanner Foust or Ivan Stuart.
 It is also not a monster truck exhibition.
 Begin by establishing your limits.
 Do not be in a rush; drive slowly.
 Practice on a dirt road that could have a bit of mud.
 After that, head to a basic rough road trail whereby you can ask an experienced driver to accompany you.

 If you are not so confident when driving on a trail, there is a chance you could be in trouble when you move to the next level.
 This means that you can only drive in more difficult rough roads when you have had adequate practice.
-A great tip from the guys at Floor Jack Shop is that if you want to learn how you would maneuver on various rough roads, visit old Forest Service roads.
+A great tip one of our readers emailed me is that if you want to learn how you would maneuver on various rough roads, visit old Forest Service roads.